bsand49/MS.SearchSolution/MS.SearchSolution.BE/README.md

 If you plan to run ms-searchsolution-fe on a port other than `localhost:3000` locally, or `localhost:9050` in Docker, you will need to amend the URLs specified in the CORS policy configured as standard in `MS.SearchSolutions.BE.API.Program.cs`, before you build the docker image.

 ### Build Docker Image
-To build the image, and run command
+To build the image, run command
 `docker build -t ms-searchsolution-be-api .`

 Check the image has been created using command